Joint Receiver Design for Integrated Sensing and Communications: System Model

 As the BS performs communication and sensing tasks at the same time, both (1) and (2) may be received simultaneously, leading to the following mixture of S\&C signals

-where $\mathbf{z}(t) = \mathbf{z}_1(t) + \mathbf{z}_2(t)$ is a zero-mean white Gaussian noise vector with a variance of $\sigma^2$.
+where $\mathbf{z}(n) = \mathbf{z}_1(n) + \mathbf{z}_2(n)$ is a zero-mean white Gaussian noise vector with a variance of $\sigma^2$.

-For the communication task, we aim to recover the symbol $s$ from the mixed reception $\mathbf{y}$ with the knowledge of $\mathbf{h}_c$.
-For the sensing task, we focus on the estimation of the reflection coefficient $\alpha$ of the target with the knowledge of the probing signal $x\left(t\right)$, under the assumption that the angle of the target is accurately tracked/predicted, in which case we have $\mathbf{f} = a(\theta)$.
-Without loss of generality, we assume that $\alpha \sim \mathcal{CN} (0,1)$.
+For the communication task, we aim to recover the symbol $s(n)$ from the mixed reception $\mathbf{y}(n)$ with the knowledge of $\mathbf{h}_c$.
+For the sensing task, we focus on the estimation of the reflection coefficient $\alpha(n)$ of the target with the knowledge of the probing signal $x(n)$.
+Following the standard assumption of the radar literature \cite{xu2008target}\cite{cui2013mimo}, and given the fact that we focus our attention on the estimation of reflection coefficient, we assume that the angle of the target is perfectly predicted/tracked, in which case we have $\mathbf{f} = \mathbf{a}(\theta)$.
+Following the Swerling II target model\cite{richards2014fundamentals}, we assume that the reflection coefficient of the target varies from pulse to pulse with a Rayleigh/Exponential distributed amplitude, in which case $\alpha(n)$ follows the complex Gaussian distribution in an i.i.d. manner.
+For notational convenience, and without the loss of generality, we normalize the variance of $\alpha$ by the noise power $\sigma^2$, in which case we have $\alpha(n) \sim \mathcal{CN} (0,1)$. }